 Things to Do

 Comfy shoes are essential for this city of a thousand walks, landscaped gardens, and cavernous galleries.
-Reserve your ticket for speedy access to the Louvre, which sidles up to the sculpture-dotted Jardin des Tuileries.
-Across the Seine on the Left Bank, take your pick from Impressionist hangout Musée d'Orsay, Notre-Dame's Gothic grandeur and Musée Rodin's Kiss sculpture.
+Reserve your ticket for speedy access to the Louvre (see above), which sidles up to the sculpture-dotted Jardin des Tuileries.
+Across the Seine on the Left Bank, take your pick from Impressionist hangout Musée d'Orsay, Notre-Dame's Gothic grandeur (seen from afar, for now, thanks to a devastating fire in 2019) and Musée Rodin's Kiss sculpture.
 Okay, you really can't leave without seeing Paris light up from the Eiffel Tower, open till midnight.

 Restaurants and Dining

-Good food is a birthright and its appreciation a rite of passage in Paris, where a meal -- sometimes even coffee -- can last hours.
-For a memorable splurge, book one of the city's opulent three-star palace restaurants, like Le Plaza Athenée or L'Astrance, or book ahead for a table at one of the trendy bistronomiques that combine gastronomy with bistro pricing -- Frenchie, Le Chateaubriand, and Spring are all hot right now.
+Good food is a birthright and its appreciation a rite of passage in Paris, where a meal — sometimes even coffee — can last hours.
+For a memorable splurge, book one of the city's opulent three-star palace restaurants, like Le Grand Véfour or L'Astrance, or book ahead for a table at one of the trendy bistronomiques that combine gastronomy with bistro pricing.

-Parisians luxuriate in shopping -- bidding shopkeepers bonjour and pausing to lèche-vitrines ("lick the windows," or window shop).
-Saunter the boutiquey Marais for home-grown fashion, or voguish rue Saint-Honoré, home to concept store Colette, for more high-end labels.
-Where else can you find such palatial department stores as chic Bon Marché, Art Nouveau Printemps, or monumental Galeries Lafayette?
-Antiques, bric-a-brac, vintage Chanel -- it's all at the charming Porte de Vanves weekend flea market; arrive early for bargains and stay for brunch.
+Parisians luxuriate in shopping — bidding shopkeepers bonjour and pausing to lèche-vitrines ("lick the windows," or window shop).
+Saunter the boutiquey Marais for home-grown fashion, or voguish rue Saint-Honoré, for more high-end labels.
+Where else can you find such palatial department stores as chic Le Bon Marché, Art Nouveau Printemps, or monumental Galeries Lafayette?
+Antiques, bric-a-brac, vintage Chanel — it's all at the charming Porte de Vanves weekend flea market; arrive early for bargains and stay for brunch.

 Nightlife and Entertainment